-An eight year F&R veteran with a vast background in environmental due diligence services, Stephanie Golembeski most recently served as Project Manager for our Richmond Environmental Group, a role at which she excelled and provided unwavering focus on the needs of F&R's clients.
-Her "seller-doer" approach, technical knowledge and understanding of all of our core services and how they complement each other made her a natural for a Business Development role.
-Results oriented and 100% client focused, Stephanie loves a challenge and will move heaven and earth to solve the problems and eliminate the roadblocks experienced by F&R's clients.
+A 10 year F&R veteran with a vast background in environmental consulting services, Stephanie Golembeski previously served as Project Manager four our Richmond Environmental Group; a role at which she excelled and provided unwavering focus on the needs of F&R's clients.
+Her seller-doer approach and technical knowledge made her a natural for a Business Development role.
+She can effectively market these services because she has served in the trenches and has a unique understanding of the role of Environmental Consulting in the built world.
+Results-oriented and 100% client focused, Stephanie loves a challenge and will move heaven and earth to solve problems and eliminate the roadblocks experienced by F&R's clients.